 - Discussion Panels: 45-minute discussion/debate between a group of four or fewer presenters on a single topic, with 15 additional minutes reserved for audience participation.

-The deadline for submitting proposals is Midnight PST Monday, September 30, 2019
+The deadline for submitting proposals is Midnight PST Monday, October 7, 2019 (extended).

 We welcome all proposals.
 Possible topics include (but are not limited to):